 Your Application Should Include:

 - A completed application for a daytime, on-campus program.
-Spring and Fall 2024 applicants, please use UMass Lowell Application or Coalition for College Application.
+Spring and Fall 2024 applicants, please use UMass Lowell Application or Coalition for College Application by Scoir.

 - You are considered a first-year student if you have not taken any post-secondary/college coursework.
 Your application should include your high school or secondary school records, including results from culminating or leaving examinations.
 Scores from the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board (CEEB) or the American College Test (ACT) will be required, along with an essay and a letter of recommendation.
 The CEEB code number for UMass Lowell is 3911.
 There is also a no-test option for available to freshmen applicants.

 - International first-year applicants may use the no-test option and waive the SAT or ACT and TOEFL or IELTS exams if your secondary institution provides written verification that the means of instruction is in English, you are enrolled in an IB curriculum, attend an American School or are enrolled in a curriculum that leads to Cambridge International Examinations: IGCSE/O-Level and GCE/A level exam.

 - You will be considered a transfer if you have taken any college/post-secondary coursework.
 All transcripts from international institutions must be evaluated course-by-course by World Education Services (WES) before university academic departments review courses for transfer credit.
 In addition to the WES evaluation, official transcripts from all prior institutions must be submitted to UMass Lowell.

 - In order for appropriate transfer of credits to take place, course descriptions are required for all undergraduate coursework.
 These course descriptions must be translated into English and notarized to ensure authenticity of the translation, and must come directly from a college catalog or the institution’s website.
 Once course descriptions are received, these will be forwarded to the appropriate academic department for evaluation.
 Please note that approval of transfer credits is determined by each individual department, and there are no guarantees that transfer credits will be granted.

 Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo or Pearson exam results.